reimagined/resolve/docs/api/client/entry-point.md

 ---
 id: entry-point
 title: Client Entry Point
+description: The entry point is a function that is the first to be called when the client script runs.
 ---

 The entry point is a function that is the first to be called when the client script runs.
 It takes a reSolve context object as a parameter.